Charles Ethelston: Civic Manchester

 Ethelston was chaplain to Silvester's Volunteers, raised in 1803 by John Silvester.
 Silvester was a millowner and magistrate, and the volunteer unit, the 2nd Regiment of the Manchester and Salford Rifle Volunteers, was active against Luddites.

-For the Golden Jubilee of George III, celebrated on 25 October 1809, Ethelston addressed in the Collegiate Church John Ratliff the boroughreeve and his constables, joined by the Masonic Lodge and the Orange Order.
-There was a procession on to St Ann's Square, joyshots from dragoons and a volley from the rifle brigade.
+For the Golden Jubilee of George III, celebrated on 25 October 1809, Ethelston addressed in the Collegiate Church John Ratliff the borough-reeve and his constables, joined by the Masonic Lodge and the Orange Order.
+There was a procession on to St Ann's Square, celebratory gunfire from dragoons and a volley from the rifle brigade.
 A loyal toast was drunk, and dinner for around 250 eaten at the Manchester Cotton Exchange.
 Nearly 800 children from the Lancasterian school lined Lever Street.

 In 1812, Ethelston and Silvester were among a group of loyalists intending to hold a dinner in the Exchange, with a toast and pledge to the Prince Regent.
 It was frustrated by an occupation of the Exchange, that led to vandalism.
 In 1814 Ethelston was a founding board member of Manchester Royal Eye Hospital.